Deduction vs. induction

 To deduce is to draw a specific conclusion from a general principle.
 To induce is to derive a general principle from specific observations.
-The distinction extends to the verbs‘ corresponding nouns, deduction and induction, and they’re the basis of what we mean when we say deductive or inductive reasoning (though a logician would tell you there is much more to these terms)
+The distinction extends to the verbs‘ corresponding nouns, deduction and induction, and they’re the basis of what we mean when we say deductive or inductive reasoning (though a philosopher or logician might rightly point out there is much more to these terms)

 Induct means to admit as a member or to place in a position.
 Though its root is different from that of induceinduction is the corresponding noun of both.
 A similar linguistic oddity appears with deduce and deduct (meaning to take away); the words’ roots are different, but deduction corresponds to both.